 July 23, 2024

-Fairness and Bias in Machine Learning: Definition and Mitigation Strategies
+Fairness and Bias in Machine Learning: Mitigation Strategies

 Machine learning (ML) has become an integral part of various sectors, from healthcare and financial services to consumer goods and retail.
 Despite its potential to drive innovation and efficiency, ML also brings forth challenges, an important one concerning fairness and bias.